xp44mm/Notebook/RxInAction/05 Creating observables from.NET asynchronous types.md

     .SubscribeConsole("AsyncWhere");
 ```

-The Where operator expects from the given predicate to return a `bool` that will determine whether the item will be allowed to proceed on the observable.
+The `Where` operator expects from the given predicate to return a `bool` that will determine whether the item will be allowed to proceed on the observable.
 But the `IsPrimeAsync` method returns a `Task<bool>` so you naïvely try to await it, which causes your lambda expression return type to again be `Task<bool>`.
 Unfortunately, `Where` (and most other operators) doesn't support tasks, and that's why your code doesn't compile.
 But don't lose hope; together we can make it work!

 ---

 NOTE: In the observer's `OnNext` method, nothing prevents you from running code with async-await (as long as the method is marked with async).
-But remember that because the method returns void, it will return to the caller the moment the first await is reached, so that the next `OnNext` might be called while still processing the previous one.
+But remember that because the method returns `void`, it will return to the caller the moment the first await is reached, so that the next `OnNext` might be called while still processing the previous one.
 Many times, this process turns out to be confusing and hard to track.

 ---